Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

 mkdir $CYAXIVERSE_REPO
 ```
 !!! tip
-    Change the first line of this code to the `/path/where/cyaxiverse/will/live` and it should propagate through
+   Change `$HOME → /root/path/where/cyaxiverse/will/live` in the first line and it should propagate through

 !!! warning
-    Trailing `/` will break this, be careful.
+    A trailing `/` will break this, be careful.

 - clone the `CYTools` repository
 ```